AhmedAtef283/Foodify/README.md

 - **Detailed Information**: Access detailed information about each dish, including ingredients, allergen information, and customer reviews.

+## Firebase Authentication

+Foodify uses Firebase Authentication for user registration and login.
+Firebase provides a secure and reliable way to manage user accounts and ensures that your data remains safe.

 ## Installation

 To get started with Foodify, follow these steps: